shixun404/xv6-riscv/report/lab1.md

 # Lab1 Report

 This report describes our work on Lab 1.
 Section 1 presents a list of modified files.
 Section 2 explained our implementation and modification to the source files.
 Next, section 3 presents how the syscall is processed.
 Finally, section 4 gives a summary of the contribution of each member.
 Here is the link to our video https://drive.google.com/file/d/1_8Wb-Zpq0F4DW5TCNLYu4_Z0OlQ0l7Ks/view?usp=sharing.
+Shixun Wu and Enzuo Zhu contribute to this project equally.

 ## List of modified files:
 ```